-FVSU EET Program Educational Objectives and Program Outcomes
+FVSU EET Program Educational Objectives and Student Outcomes

 - The Electronic Engineering Technology Program Educational ObjectivesThe EET faculty has established the Program Educational Objectives for the Bachelor of Science in Electronic Engineering Technology at FVSU, and they are given below.
 Graduates are prepared to be practicing Electronic Engineering Technologists with the following attributes: